 ORLANDO INTERNATIONAL AIRPORT

 You’re all done with your trip and now it’s the flight home.
 I’ve talked about all the lounges in Orlando Airport already.
 From the JetBlue gates, you’ll have access to The Club MCO.
-This is another club that you’ll get access to with a Priority Club membership or you can buy a day pass for $40.
+This is a club that you’ll get access to with a Priority Club membership or you can buy a day pass for $40.
 I’d never pay that much to enter but since I get in for free, I’ve taken full advantage of the opportunity.

 We’ve visited the club in the morning and around lunchtime.
 The breakfast items are limited and there’s only one coffee machine so be prepared to wait (Note from Sharon: The coffee is only “meh” at best.
 But I fully admit I’m a coffee snob.
 The only reason I got coffee there was because the Starbucks line was a mile long and not moving.).
 The offerings around lunch were better, with finger sandwiches and soups along with vegetables and other snacks.

 There are several areas with seating.
-We grabbed a table one time, but the last time we were there we sat at the works pace so we could, well, work.
+We grabbed a table one time, but the last time we were there we sat at the workspace so we could, well, work.
 It was also the place with the most available outlets.

 Have you tried any of these clubs?
 What did you think about them?
 Let me know in the comments.